gkaf89/NCC-Trainings/Courses/docs/cuda/preparation.md

    Hello World from GPU!
  ```

-#### 11. Similary for the hands-on session, we need to do the node reservation:
+#### 11. Similarly for the hands-on session, we need to do the node reservation:
   ```
   $ salloc -A p200117 --res training_part1 --partition=gpu --qos default N 1 -t 01:00:00
   ```